rogertm/twenty-em/readme.txt

 Thanks for using Twenty'em.

 IMPORTANT:
-This is not an official version of Twenty'em.
+THIS IS NOT AN OFFICIAL VERSION OF TWENTY'EM.
 This is a version for our friends and people who want to contribute testing the functionalities of this software.
-Use it on your own risk.
+USE IT ON YOUR OWN RISK.

+If you find any bug or have a suggestion to make a better product, please let us know and send us a email to mail@twenty-em.com.

 FEATURES: